Skip to main content

 Library Discussion

 When library_discussion (Configuration > Leganto > Features > Leganto Features) is set to all or citation, the Library discussion tab appears.
-From the Library discussion tab, you can:
+If library_discussion is left blank, the tab is not visible.
+From the Library discussion tab, users can:

 • Communicate with list owners/the library